People at The Letai Lab |

 |

-Emma-Jayne Mihihane, Post Doctoral Researcher: After completing my PhD at the University of Cambridge (Babraham Institute, Dr Simon Cook lab), I joined the Letai lab in August 2020.
-My PhD research focused on developing optimised combinations of BH3 mimetics with BRAF and/or MEK1/2 inhibitors in melanoma and colorectal cancer, and this is where my interest in precision medicine began.
-I am now hoping to investigate acquired resistance to BH3 mimetics, and other targeted therapies, in AML with the aim of understanding the mechanisms underpinning the resistance.
+Emma-Jayne Minihane, Post Doctoral Researcher: After completing my PhD at the University of Cambridge (Babraham Institute, Dr Simon Cook lab), I joined the Letai lab in August 2020.
+My PhD research focused on developing optimized combinations of BH3 mimetics with BRAF and/or MEK1/2 inhibitors in melanoma and colorectal cancer, and this is where my interest in precision medicine began.
+I am now researching AML and developing DBP from a research tool into a clinical tool.
+This involves obtaining an IDE from the FDA.

 Jason Wu, Research Technician: I joined the Letai Lab in May 2023, where I currently work with Jeremy Ryan using baseline BH3 profiling on clinical samples from leukemia patients to help gauge treatment effectiveness and be able to predict patient response to anticancer therapies that rely on invoking the mitochondrial apoptotic pathway.
 I am also investigating the effects that hypoxic conditions can have on the apoptotic priming of cancer cells.